patchew-project/qemu/docs/about/deprecated.rst

 completes.
 The little endian variants of MIPS (both 32 and 64 bit) are still a supported host architecture.

+32-bit x86 hosts and ``qemu-system-i386`` (since 8.0)
+'''''''''''''''''''''''''''''''''''''''''''''''''''''

+Testing 32-bit x86 host OS support takes a lot of precious time during the QEMU contiguous integration tests, and considering that most OS vendors stopped shipping 32-bit variants of their x86 OS distributions and most x86 hardware from the past >10 years is capable of 64-bit, keeping the 32-bit support alive is an inadequate burden for the QEMU project.
+Thus QEMU will soon drop the support for 32-bit x86 host systems and the ``qemu-system-i386`` binary.
+Use ``qemu-system-x86_64`` (which is a proper superset of ``qemu-system-i386``) on a 64-bit host machine instead.

 QEMU API (QAPI) events
 ----------------------